 Final Thoughts

-4-point inspections are an essential tool for any real estate purchase.
-They allow buyers to understand the condition of the home and the safety of its systems before making such a costly purchase.
-With a 4-point inspection, a buyer can be certain that their home will be of the highest quality, and that the investment is a worthwhile one.♦
+Four-point inspections allow buyers to understand the condition of the home and the safety of its systems before making such a costly purchase.

 What have your experiences with four-point inspections been?
 Any tips to share with other investors and homebuyers?